Oxford-step-counter/Step-Counter-Android-Example-App/README.md

 It also connects to the Arduino-based ground truth device explained here and dumps all the data on a CSV file.

+## Compile

+Import the project as a gradle project in Android Studio.
+The step counter algorithm is implemented in a separate module.

 MIT LICENSE:

 Copyright (c) University of Oxford